Disney’s All-Star Music Resort Review

 Related: Laundry at All-Star Music

 All-Star Music has a playground.
-It sits in an almost hidden area near the parking lot between buildings nine and ten.
+It is almost hidden near the parking lot between buildings nine and ten.

 Note’able Arcade, the resort’s arcade, sits across from Intermission Food Court inside Melody Hall.